Cultural responses to wrongdoing and righteousness

 3. Civilized

-Today, one way Christian anthropologists help people minister cross-culturally is by helping them identify the lenses through which cultures view wrongdoing or sin and right living or righteousness.
+Today, one way Christian anthropologists help people minister cross-culturally is by teaching them to identify the lenses through which cultures view wrongdoing or sin and right living or righteousness.
 Recognizing those cultural lenses and the way people respond as a result can help outsiders understand what people of a particular culture most need to hear from Scripture.

 Three categories of cultural perspectives regarding sin and righteousness have emerged: